aai-institute/lakefs-spec/README.md

 If you want `lakefs-spec` to automatically discover and load credentials from an existing `~/.lakectl.yaml` credentials file on your machine, additionally install the `PyYAML` library.

 ## Usage

+The following usage examples showcase two major ways of using `lakefs-spec`: as a low-level filesystem abstraction, and through third-party (data science) libraries.

+For a more thorough overview of the features and use cases for `lakefs-spec`, see the [user guide](https://lakefs-spec.org/latest/guides/overview/) and [tutorials](https://lakefs-spec.org/latest/guides/tutorials/) sections in the documentation.

 ### Low-level: As a `fsspec` filesystem